Introduction to Linux uniq

 5. Uniq Unique Command

 The unique command will help to identify the unique records or data from the input file.
-For unique records, we can use the “-u” option with uniq command.
+For unique records, we can use the “-u” option with the uniq command.

 uniq -u cont.txt